laszabine/terra-snellman/README.md

 ### Clone this repo

 Use the big green button in the top right corner that says `Clone or download`.
-We recommend to clone the repository so you can get updates easily.
+We recommend to "clone" the repository so you can get updates easily (by "pulling").
-If you are unfamiliar with that, either look it up or download as zip.
+If you are unfamiliar with cloning, either
+- read up on it here: https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository, or
+- download the repository as zip file.
 Then unpack to a folder of your choice.

+In either case, remember to check back for updates regularly!

 ### Add to Firefox